 Why are we getting worse at balancing?

 As well as our ability to balance naturally declining from around 40, our sedentary lifestyles are also responsible for our loss of balance.
-“With each generation we're a bit less active,” professor Dawn Skelton told Dr Mosley.
+“With each generation, we're a bit less active,” professor Dawn Skelton told Dr Mosley.
 “Balance requires you to be on your feet, but now we spend more time sitting on screens and balance is getting worse with each generation.

-Can you improve your sense of balance?
+Can you improve your balance?

 The good news is, it’s never too late to improve your balance, and it can improve quite quickly, says Dr Mosley, "you just have to challenge it.”

-“It's never too late to improve your balance,” says Professor Dawn.
+“It's never too late to improve your balance,” says Professor Skelton.
 “I’ve worked with 95-year-olds who couldn't get their toe off the floor to do a one-legged stand and three or four months later they can stand on one leg for up to 60 seconds.”

-“If you can improve your balance it can make a big difference to stop you falling and having hip fractures,” she continues.
-“We also know that activities that improve balance include dual tasking, which make the brain work harder, so there's some suggestion that it helps cognition and slows the chance of dementia.”
+“If you can improve your balance it can make a big difference to stop you from falling and having hip fractures,” she continues.
+“We also know that activities that improve balance include dual tasking, which makes the brain work harder, so there's some suggestion that it helps cognition and slows the chance of dementia.”

-4 balance challenges to try today
+4 more balance challenges to try today

 Anything that taxes your whole balance system is a good way to improve your balance, says Dr Mosley.
 “If you're over 40 you'll find standing on one leg can be challenging, doing it with eyes closed is even harder.
 If you can do over ten seconds you're doing well.”